 But, if you do this, the turkey wings will be very tough.
 They need long, slow cooking to become tender and amazing.
 So.
 To that end, I present to you BBQ smoked turkey wings.
 Yes, you heard right.
 They will become your favorite part of the gobbler, too, I can almost guarantee it.

 Here’s how to go about it.
 First, yes, you need plucked wings.
 The skin makes a huge difference and adds a ton of flavor.
 Next you need to slowly braise the wings until they are tender.
 Basically you are making turkey broth with wings, then removing the wings themselves before the meat falls off the bone.

 Now you soak the braised turkey wings in the BBQ sauce of your choice — or hell, any sauce — as little as 30 minutes, or as long as a day.
 For the record, the sauce I used in the picture is my bourbon barbecue sauce I developed for my friend Elise on Simply Recipes.

 Then you smoke your wings to tighten them up a bit and cement the sauce into the wings’ crannies and nooks, or nooks and crannies depending on your preference.

 Smoker and smoke choice is yours.
-I like my Traeger Timberline, and I used hickory wood.
+I like to use hickory wood.
 But any hardwood or orchard wood would be nice: oak, maple, cherry, apple.
 This is also a place for mesquite, if you like that wood.

-I set the Traeger to 200°F, which is the upper limit of its “super smoke” function, to get a lot of smoke in these wings in not a lot of time.
-Remember, they’re already cooked, they just need smoke time and time for the BBQ sauce to set.
+I set the smoker to 200°F. Remember, the wings are already cooked, they just need smoke time and time for the BBQ sauce to set.
 Minimum of 30 minutes, and I wouldn’t go more than 3 hours.
-I pulled them at 90 minutes.
+I tend to pull them at 90 minutes.

-- 4 to 8 turkey wing segments, drummettes and flats
+- 4 to 8 turkey wing segments, drumettes and flats

 - 2 bay leaves